Blog – Posted on Thursday, Apr 23

-Kindle Unlimited, or KU, is Amazon’s subscription service specifically for books, audiobooks, and magazines.
-Subscribers have access to a pool of over 1 million titles, as well as a selection of accompanying audiobooks and magazines.
-With KU, you can borrow up to 10 items at a time and return them at any time — like a massive virtual library with no due dates.
+Kindle Unlimited, or KU, is Amazon’s subscription service for books, audiobooks, and magazines.
+Subscribers have access to a pool of over a million titles, plus a selection of accompanying audiobooks.
+Users can borrow up to 10 items at once and return them at any time.

-You can subscribe to Kindle Unlimited right now from this page.
-In terms of accessibility, you can use it on any device you want — not just a Kindle — as long as you’ve downloaded the Kindle app (click here to get it), or on the Kindle Cloud Reader in your browser.
+You can subscribe to Kindle Unlimited right now from the link above!
+And you can use it on any device you want — not just a Kindle — through the Kindle app or on the Kindle Cloud Reader.

-Of course, you’ll also need an Amazon account, but that’s easy enough to sign up for if you’ve somehow managed to go this long without one.
-The only other qualification is that you live in the United States, or at least change your country to “US” on Amazon, which you can do here (under Country/Region Settings).
+Of course, you’ll also need an Amazon account, but that’s easy enough to sign up for (if you’ve somehow managed to go this long without one).
+The only other qualification is that you live in the United States, or at least change your country to “US” on Amazon, which you can do in your account's Country/Region Settings.

 How much does Kindle Unlimited cost?

 A Kindle Unlimited subscription costs $9.99 per month, or $119.98 per year.
 There’s also a free 30-day trial so you can test it out beforehand.

-If you’re in for the long haul, keep in mind that Amazon sometimes runs price promotions on KU, such as deals on three-month and one-year subscriptions:
+If you’re in for the long haul, keep in mind that Amazon sometimes runs price promotions on Kindle Unlimited, such as deals on three-month and one-year subscriptions:

-Look out for these promotions if you’re hoping to get a bargain on KU.
+Look out for these promotions if you’re hoping to get a deal on KU.
 Pending eligibility, they should appear on your digital subscription page.
-You can also get there from any page on Amazon, by selecting “Accounts and Lists” (in the upper righthand corner) → “Your Kindle Unlimited” → “Click here to join.”
+You can get there from any page on Amazon by selecting “Accounts and Lists” (in the upper righthand corner) → “Your Kindle Unlimited” → “Click here to join.”

 Is Kindle Unlimited free for Prime members?

 Amazon Kindle Unlimited is not included in Amazon Prime, which is Amazon’s premium subscription service for all products.
-KU a completely separate service that focuses solely on written and audiobook content.
-However, Prime members do get access to Prime Reading and the Kindle Owners Lending Library, both of which are comparable services (and which we'll cover in more detail below).
+KU is a completely separate service that focuses on written content.
+However, Prime members do get access to Prime Reading, which is comparable to Kindle Unlimited (and which we'll cover in greater detail below).